 This book has garnered quite a reputation for helping commissioned candidates with limited time prepare for the exam.
 It has also been updated for 2025.
 Its key strengths include:

-The emphasis on practice questions is especially rewarding as exercises tests application, not rote memorization, which is how the exam is structured.
+The emphasis on practice questions is especially rewarding as exercises test application, not rote memorization, which is how the exam is structured.

 Who stands to gain the most: Those with little study time, seasoned project managers with specific gaps in knowledge who need to refresh their understanding instead of learning new concepts, and learners wishing to add other study resources but need succinct explanations and practice questions.

-The best rated PMP exam prep books with a unique focus on practice questions includes:
+The best-rated PMP exam prep books with a unique focus on practice questions include:

 PMP Exam Practice Tests & Study Guide, 2025 Edition by J. LeRoy Ward